grz0zrg/tinycelfgraphics/README.md

 This is probably one of the tiniest a C fbdev program can be although there is still some tricks to gain ~3 bytes such as changing entry point (see [lintro sources](https://www.pouet.net/prod.php?which=58560))

 Ideal for 128 bytes intro although at this point it is probably better to ditch C and do pure assembly :)

+### Framebuffer with custom ELF headers + fields overlap + x86 framebuffer init (open / pwrite64 + stack usage)

+Same as before except the framebuffer initialization (fopen / pwrite64 calls) is hand coded and some room is made on the stack for the buffer; 32 bits x86 only

+open/pwrite64/stack advantage : fast read, no tearings, allow feedback effects, quite easy to do scrolling and glitchy effects by using the pwrite64 parameters open/pwrite64/stack disadvantage : sligthly larger, use the stack as a buffer so if your C program use the stack some data may go into the display buffer, it may crash if you write data that the C program use (can be mitigated with some offset)

+Another disadvantage of using the stack is that the stack size is sometimes limited to 8Mb, it is probably safe to hold a 1920x1080 32 bits framebuffer but maybe not more.

+note : the pwrite64 is hand coded in the C program because it is easy to embed it into a loop that way (youll have to call it each time you want to draw)

+Once again it is probably better to ditch C and do pure assembly at this point :)

+32 bits ELF result (1920x1080) :

+* **87 bytes**

+Idea based on [http://www.sizecoding.org/wiki/Linux](http://www.sizecoding.org/wiki/Linux) there is some more tricks on there!

 ### SDL